nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - `find tutorial` :
   Finds anything with the keyword 'tutorial' (not case-sensitive or strictly matched words)

-More details on the commands will be touched on in the [Features](#Features) section below!

 ### Autocomplete

 When the user starts to type in the start of a command in the _Command Box_, a pop-up menu will appear with options to complete your input.